ansis-ai/gethelp/docs/10_odoo/50_website/01_getting_started/03_optimize.md

 <br />

 !!! note
-    If you run ANSIS Online, don’t forget to redirect any new domain name to your ANSIS database (``CNAME``) and to authorize it ANSIS-side.
+    If you run SYNER-CATALYST Online, don’t forget to redirect any new domain name to your SYNER-CATALYST database (``CNAME``) and to authorize it SYNER-CATALYST-side.
 See :ref:`domain-name/existing`.

 ## Create the menu